Product Information Management

 Which PIM solutions are available?

 The market for PIM solutions is relatively complex.
-There are over 80 solutions listed on www.pim-verzeichnis.de.
-Broadly, these solutions can be categorized as on-premises or cloud-based.
-The critical factor is whether the software runs on-site or in the cloud.
-The most widely adopted professional solution nowadays is likely to involve deploying a dedicated server in the cloud.
+Over 90 solutions are listed on www.pim-verzeichnis.de.
+Broadly speaking, these can be divided into On-Premise and Cloud solutions.
+The key factor is whether the software runs on internal servers or in the cloud.
+The most widely adopted professional solution now involves positioning a dedicated server in the cloud.
+Below is a compiled list from OMR Reviews, where real users have chosen the top seven PIM systems (Current as of February 29, 2024):

-In our assessment, Akeneo is the most widely adopted professional system.
-There is both an open-source community version and a professionally managed version offered by service providers.
-The TESSA DAM works with Akeneo through a dedicated interface.
+Akeneo is, in our assessment, the most widely used professional system.
+There is both an open-source community version and a professional version supported by service providers.
+Akeneo works with the TESSA DAM via a dedicated interface.

 PIMCORE falls into a similar category.
-It offers an open-source solution, and services are also available.
-Informatica and SAP provide enterprise solutions.
+It offers an open-source version, along with additional services.
+Informatica and SAP provide enterprise-level solutions.

 How much does a PIM system cost?